 - Put about 6-8 eggs in a medium-sized pot.
 You want to ensure the eggs sit completely on the bottom and do not overlap.

 - Cover with enough water that the eggs are submerged.

 - Turn the stove on to medium-high heat and bring the water to a boil.

 - Once the water is boiling, reduce the heat to low.
 Cover the pot with a lid and set a timer for 13 minutes.

 - Once the timer goes off, drain the water from the eggs and place them into an ice bath.

 - Let them sit for about 5-10 minutes.
-At this point, the shells should have pulled away, and the eggs are cold enough to handle.
+At this point, the shells should have been pulled away, and the eggs are cold enough to handle.